davidamebley/davidamebley/README.md

 - 🎓 My background is in Computer Science and Information Technology.
 - 💻 I enjoy working on backend services, frontend, and full-stack apps.
 - 🌐 A strong focus on Java, TypeScript, C#, and Python.
-- 🛠 Skilled in DevOps practices, including Bash scripting, Docker, and CI/CD with GitHub Actions.
+- 🛠 Skilled in software testing, and DevOps practices, including Bash scripting, Docker, and CI/CD with GitHub Actions.
 - ☁️ Exploring cloud-first development, especially with AWS and Azure.
 - <b>⚡ Fun fact:</b> I once taught IT in a Ghanaian junior high school and earned multiple Best Teacher awards.
-It was during this time that my love of programming was born, after innovating with tools like MS Excel for tasks such as exam result compilation and grade preparation.
+During this time, my love of programming was born, after innovating with tools like MS Excel for tasks such as exam result compilation and grade preparation.

 <b>If your team or company values growth, innovation, and collaboration, and you believe my skills could contribute to your mission, I'm eager to connect and explore how we can work together!<b/>
 <!-- I once taught IT in a Ghanaian junior high school and earned multiple Best Teacher awards.
 The switch to programming was inspired by my self-belief and encouragement from friends, especially after innovating with tools like MS Excel for tasks like exam result compilation and grade preparation.